Dr. Steven Kennedy

 Research Alumni Outcomes

 Many of Dr. Kennedy’s undergraduate research alumni matriculate at research institutions to pursue doctoral degrees in chemistry.
-Some of the recent chemistry graduate programs that his alumni have been accepted into include: University of California—Irvine, University of California—Los Angeles, University of Michigan—Ann Arbor, University of Colorado—Boulder, University of Pittsburg, University of Utah, University of Rochester, and University of Vermont.
-Current undergraduate research assistants are also pursuing careers in the chemical industrial and application to medical schools.
+Some of the recent chemistry graduate programs that his alumni have been accepted into include: University of California—Irvine, University of California—Los Angeles, University of Michigan—Ann Arbor, University of Colorado—Boulder, University of Pittsburgh, University of Utah, University of Rochester, and University of Vermont.
+Current undergraduate research assistants are also pursuing careers in the chemical industry and applying to medical schools.